c4collins/bereavement-with-grace-website/content/connect.md

 ## End-of-Life Support

-- Guidance for individuals and families as they prepare for death
+- Guidance for individuals and families as they prepare for&nbsp;death
-- Helping you talk through choices, wishes, and practical steps
+- Helping you talk through choices, wishes, and practical&nbsp;steps
-- Support in planning vigils, farewells, or personal rituals
+- Support in planning vigils, farewells, or personal&nbsp;rituals
-- Sitting bedside to hold calm, grounded space
+- Sitting bedside to hold calm, grounded&nbsp;space

 </div>
 <div class="column">

 ## Bereavement Support

-- One-on-one grief sessions (in person or virtual)
+- One-on-one grief sessions (in person or&nbsp;virtual)
-- Space to process emotions and uncertainty — without judgment or “shoulds”
+- Space to process emotions and uncertainty — without judgment or&nbsp;“shoulds”
-- Tools for navigating daily life after loss
+- Tools for navigating daily life after&nbsp;loss
-- Check-ins and continued support when everyone else fades away
+- Check-ins and continued support when everyone else fades&nbsp;away

 </div>
 <div class="column">

 ## Legacy & Ritual

-- Helping capture stories, letters, or creative expressions of remembrance
+- Helping capture stories, letters, or creative expressions of&nbsp;remembrance
-- Designing rituals that feel authentic — not forced or formal
+- Designing rituals that feel authentic — not forced or&nbsp;formal
-- Memorial photography, writing, or keepsake creation (optional add-ons)
+- Memorial photography, writing, or keepsake creation (optional add&#8209;ons)

 </div>
 </div>